2024 SPRING SHOW

 Your booth space is a blank space for you to set the stage for your audience and showcase your brand and work.

-The booth spaces includes 8' high pipe and white drape, and booth number signage.
+Unless otherwise stated, your booth spaces includes 8' high pipe and white drape, and booth number signage.

 Exhibitors must provide lighting, signage, and POS equipment.
 Electrical, hard walls and other services are available for purchase or rental.
 You are encouraged to add hard walls, a floor, great lighting, and so much more.